swcurran/indy-hipe/text/peer-relationship-protocol/README.md

 change per message to prevent it; we just need all the changes in a given message to share a common authorization.]

+> **Stephen**: Daniel Buchner has been talking in DIF about JSON-Patch - https://www.npmjs.com/package/fast-json-patch is an implementation,
+>  but has links to the standard and usage examples.
+It's an IETF RFC - https://tools.ietf.org/html/rfc6902.

 [TODO: do we need timestamping anywhere in here, so we communicate *when* transitions were applied?]

+> **Stephen**: I would say yes - set by the DID owner.
+Everything sent before the timestamp should be signed by
+> the previous version of the DIDDoc, everything after by the new version.

 [TODO: How is signing handled?
 Do we need any signature other than what authcrypt provides, so we can later display a signature to prove to the other party that our view of their state is accurate?
 Merkle roots...
 Need to reconcile this against Lovesh's microledger ideas...]

+> **Stephen**: I think message signing is sufficient.
+A lot of effort has been put into making all signed, so there should not be
+> a reason to add another layer of signing here.

 ##### `my_view`